kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-natural-history-museum.md

   intro:
-    - paragraph: "Natural history museum in Arusha town is located inThe Boma Natural history museum of Arusha is located at the uphill end of Boma road amidst a tranquil, tree filled neighborhood of the city of Arusha - Tanzania.
-It also is well inside the Central Business District and within close proximity to offices, hotels, restaurants, tour and travel agents and shops."
+    - paragraph: "Natural history museum is located at the city center of Arusha, a minute walk from the famous clock-tower.
+It is well inside the Central Business District and within close to offices, hotels, restaurants,  and shops."

-    - paragraph: "Don’t forget that the place has a lot of artifacts from excavations in the neighboring areas like the famous zinjathropus skull from Olduvai Gorge as a copy and sculptures of the early man.
-Learn history of Arusha region, a lot more about animals and insects that can be found in the park."
+    - paragraph: "The place has a lot of excavated artifacts like the famous Zinjanthropus skull from Olduvai Gorge and sculptures of the early man.
+Learn the history of Arusha during the German colonial era, 🚶🏽‍♂️ walk around with your guide and shop for souvenirs 🤑 "

-    - paragraph: "Art sessions also provide lessons and art for sale.
-Other activity interesting is drum making.
-In the museum’s rear there is a gallery where some of local artists do their creativity.
-Keeping of real-life eagle, fish and tortoise."

   tour_details:
-    when: "Best time to visit Makoa farm is all year round and high reason is from January to March and June to December."
+    when: "8:30am 6 days a week "
-    duration: "4 Hours"
+    duration: "3 Hours"
     language: "English"
-    price_includes: "includes visit guided and transport."
+    price_includes: "includes guided visit and transport."
-    transport: "Toyota Landcruiser."
+    transport: "Comfortable Mini Van"
     itinerary: "Product Stop At: Arusha City centre>Makoa Farm>Makoa river primates> Arusha City Centre"

   setting:
-    activities: " 🚶🏽‍♂️walking around with guide,  🛒shopping, 🤳 lots of selfies"
+    activities: " 🚶🏽‍♂️ you will walk around with your guide, read about Germany history📜, evolution of human beings 🧬 and other organisms  ,  🛒shopping, 🤳 and lots of selfies"
-    hashtags: >
+    hashtags: |
-      "Beautiful bead work #️⃣  lots of wood carvings and paintings"
+      "displays on insects, #️⃣ the history of Arusha during the German colonial era #️⃣ wildlife photos and stuffed animals"

   included:
     - item: English speaking guide
-    - item: Lunch
-    - item: Transport
+    - item: Transport (to and from the hotel)
     - item: Entrance fees
-    - item: Park feestre

   excluded:
-    - item: Alcoholic beverages
-    - item: Personal items
+    - item: Camera
+    - item: Extra Activities other than Natural Museum 📜 visit
     - item: Hygienic items